UMWEDU/umw-finaid-sync/_pages/satisfactory-academic-progress.md

 published: true
 post_date: 2016-02-16 13:46:53
 ---
 In accordance with federal regulations, all recipients of federal financial aid must maintain a satisfactory rate of progress toward the completion of a degree (i.e. pace) and must be in good standing based on a cumulative grade point average (GPA), regardless of whether financial aid was received previously.
-Progress will be measured at the end of each semester attended (fall, spring and summer semesters).
+Progress will be measured at the end of each Academic Year (Spring Semester).
 <h2>The following definitions apply to this policy:</h2>
 <ul>
  	<li><strong>Financial Aid Programs</strong>: All federal programs, VA State grant programs, scholarship programs offered through the University, outside programs offered from other states and private organizations, federal work-study and institutional student employment and private education loans.</li>